Low-Level Functions

 ::Direction_RW_with_Mean

-: Time value (unused in this implementation) [s]
+: Time value [s].
+Note: Not used in this memoryless implementation.

 Returns